Info

 Famous Five:

-• Do you get 8 hours of sleep?— Yes (Larry)
+• Do you get 8 hours of sleep?— No (Francisco)

-• If you could let your 20-year old self, know one thing, what would it be? – James wished he built a network.
-Larry would tell himself that the most important thing is execution.
+• If you could let your 20-year old self, know one thing, what would it be? – Francisco would tell himself that all these people that you look up to are much more human than you think and he’d would love to have more confidence.

 Time Stamped Show Notes: